WesBaker0/Employee_Management_System/README.md

 To install and use the Employee Management System, follow these steps:

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-Install the required dependencies by running npm install in your terminal/command prompt.
+2. Install the required dependencies by running npm install in your terminal/command prompt.
-Set up your MySQL database by running the provided schema.sql file in a MySQL client (e.g., MySQL Workbench, phpMyAdmin).
-Optionally, you can also run the seeds.sql file to populate your database with sample data.
+3. Set up your MySQL database by running the provided schema.sql file in a MySQL client (e.g., MySQL Workbench, phpMyAdmin
+4. Optionally, you can also run the seeds.sql file to populate your database with sample data.
-Update the .env file to your personal mysql username and password.
+5. Update the .env file to your personal mysql username and password.
-In your terminal/command prompt, navigate to the root directory of the cloned repository and run node server.js to start the application.
+6. In your terminal/command prompt, navigate to the root directory of the cloned repository and run node server.js to start the application.
-Follow the on-screen prompts to manage your organization's departments, roles, and employees.
+7. Follow the on-screen prompts to manage your organization's departments, roles, and employees.

 ***